souffle-lang/souffle-lang.github.io/_docs/benchmarks.md

 ### `big_benchmark.sh`

+Use this script if you are interested in testing the performance of your souffle instance on a prechosen suite of doop programs.

 **Synopsis:** `./big_benchmark.sh --outdir=<OUTPUT DIRECTORY> --instance=<SOUFFLE EXECUTABLE>`

 **Description:** `./big_benchmark.sh` executes `./timer.sh` for a small collection of doop benchmarks under `benchmarks/2-object-sensitive+heap`.
 If `outdir` does not exist yet, it is silently created and `.csv` files are created for each doop program in `antlr, xalan, eclipse`.
 If `outdir` already exists and has been used in the `big_benchmark.sh` command previously, the rows produced by `timer.sh` will be appended to each existing `.csv` file.
 If you wish to change which doop programs you want to make part of your own benchmark, just change the `programs` array in the `big_benchmark.sh` script.